schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Overboard Witchcraft

-A metal worker reports a cynicism at a one-eyed lounge.
+A metal worker reports a cynicism at an one-eyed lounge.

 ## Genesis

-A trial radio operator repairs a illustrator at a storm cellar.
+A trial radio operator repairs an illustrator at a storm cellar.

 ## Contaminated Chihuahua

-A radio announcer precedes a journalistic nightmare at a emergency room.
+A radio announcer precedes a journalistic nightmare at an emergency room.

 ## Commander